collexion/collexion.github.io/visit.md

 ---

 <div class="row">
-  Collexion hosts open hours and takes delivers at the Innovation Lab at TLC.
+  Collexion hosts open hours and takes deliveries at the Innovation Lab at TLC.
 </div>

 <div class="row">